UPDATE: We updated this post in January 2024 with new links and all of the current sign-up bonuses for cards we recommend.

 I used points for my flights and added Rachel for pennies on the dollar.
-We’re saving at least $2,500 this year as a result.
-We’re going to hit a ton of shows on Phish tour 2021 as a result and get Rachel to #100!
+We saved at least $2,500 that year as a result.
+We also did the whole fall Phish tour 2021 as a result and got Rachel to #100!

-Updated November 2022: This is the newest card in our travel hacking arsenal, and we’re already loving it!
-We were looking for a new card to help us rack up some points to get home from South America next year, and this one gets great reviews and has some amazing perks.
+Updated January 2024: This is the newest card in our travel hacking arsenal, and we’re already loving it!
+We were looking for a new card to help us rack up some points to get home from South America, and this one gets great reviews and has some amazing perks.

 At the moment, the Venture X card has a sign-up bonus of 75,000 points after spending $4,000 in 3 months.
 This is higher than the usual minimum spend, but it’s the holiday season and we’ve got a 3-month trip on the horizon so we’re not concerned with meeting it.

 The annual fee is a bit steep at $395, but this card has a $300 travel credit.
-We will spend every dollar of that as soon as we book an Airbnb for Buenos Aires, so really the card is only $95.
+We made sure to use every dollar of that on flights and hotels, so in reality the annual fee is only $95.

 While they are working on opening their own lounges, this card also comes with both the Priority Pass and Plaza Premium Lounge.
 This gets you access to around 1,400 lounges around the world!